 Heading to the gym?
 Proper preparation will save you on those mornings when you only have a minute to throw things together before running out the door.
 Over years of working out, I have become an expert on keeping a practical gym bag.
 Here are the 7 items that I always keep on hand.

 Everyone has different feet, and having shoes with appropriate stability and support are vital to avoid injuries, and maintain proper joint mechanics.
-If you aren’t sure what type of shoe is right for your foot, I suggest taking a trip to a local specialty running shoe store that will fit you with shoes that are catered to the specific needs of your foot.
+If you aren’t sure what type of shoe is right for your foot, I suggest taking a trip to a local specialty running shoe store that will fit you with shoes that are catered to the specific needs of your foot, or check out my other blog: Running Shoes for Dummies.

-Without a fitness tracker you can still workout, but you will miss out on all the cool features and info that it provides.
-Your fitness tracker also let’s you know if you are working too hard, or not hard enough to obtain health benefits.
+Without a fitness tracker, you can still workout, but you will miss out on all the cool features and info that it provides.
+Using PK Fitness and a HR monitor also let’s you know if you are working too hard, or not hard enough to obtain health benefits.
 These are advantages you won’t want to miss out on!

 Hydration is a must, especially during longer workouts.
 You never know whether a water fountain will be an option.
 Even if it is, water fountains are notorious for being covered in bacteria from other gym users mouths and hands- play it safe and bring along your own bottle!